CSE237SP2021/project-1morerep/README.md

 1. Make sure you have the latest Java version installed
 2. Open up your command line/terminal
-3. After cloning this project, run `git checkout development`, if you are not on the branch already
+3. After cloning this project, go into the project-1morerep folder, run `git checkout development`, if you are not on the branch already
 4. Allow execution permission for the starting script.
 Run `chmod +x runscript.sh`
 5. Run the script `./runscript.sh`

+Or

+Open Eclipse, import the git repo and run Entry.java in onemorerep package

+## Key featuers

+- Users put age, weight, height, and target weight
+- Two options: beginning of the day vs end of the day
+  - Beginning of the day: tells the user the amount of calories to burn
+  - End of the day:
+    - Users put what they ate and what exercises they did
+    - Calculates the target calories to burn - calories the user burnt
+    - Tells the user whether they need to exercise more or not

 ## Iteration #1 Write up